BruxismTeeth grinding and clenching

 - Try to reduce your daily stress and learn relaxation techniques.

-Finally, there have been many approaches to try to help people unlearn their clenching behaviors.
-These are more successful for daytime clenching, since nighttime clenching cannot be consciously stopped.
+Finally, many approaches try to help people unlearn their clenching behaviors.
+These are more successful for daytime clenching.

 In some people, just relaxing and modifying daytime behavior is enough to reduce nighttime bruxism.
 Methods to directly modify nighttime clenching have not been well studied.
 They include biofeedback devices, self-hypnosis, and other alternative therapies.